 TPOA has on the order of 90 acres that could be developed in the future, which could increase their water demands (Jordan, 2012).
-TPOA is applying for funding from the U.S. Department of Agriculture Rural Development (USDA-RD) for the infrastructure necessary to send their wastewater to the Town for treatment (replacing their lagoons) (Jordan, 2012).
+TPOA has received funding from the U.S. Department of Agriculture Rural Development (USDA-RD) program for the infrastructure necessary to send their wastewater to the Town for treatment (replacing their lagoons), so their wastewater will likely be sent to the Town's wastewater treatment plant in the future (Jordan, 2012).
 The current Town-TPOA agreement also outlines the wastewater service agreement and fees.